 The Brooklyn Site is located at 275 Atlantic Avenue (Block 175, Lot 1) in the Downtown Brooklyn neighborhood of Brooklyn Community District 2 (see Figure S-9).
 The site occupies the entire block bounded by Atlantic Avenue, Smith Street, State Street, and Boerum Place.
 A tunnel below State Street connects this site to the Brooklyn Central Courts Building at 120 Schermerhorn Street.
-The site would also involve the demapping of above- and below-grade volumes of State Street between Boerum Place and Smith Street to facilitate the construction of pedestrian bridges and/or tunnels connecting the proposed detention facility to existing court facilities to the north and allow the potential placement of staff and people in detention in a secure enclosed environment between the proposed facility and the existing courts.
-State Street would remain as a mapped public street open to vehicular and pedestrian traffic with utilities in the streetbed.
 The site is within a C6-2A zoning district in the Special Downtown Brooklyn District.

-The site contains the existing Brooklyn Detention Complex.10 Opened in 1957, this detention facility has 815 beds.
+The site contains the existing Brooklyn Detention Complex.
+11 Opened in 1957, this detention facility has 815 beds.

-The proposed project would replace the existing Brooklyn Detention Complex with a new detention facility containing approximately 1,190,000 gsf of above-grade floor area, including approximately 1,437 beds for people in detention; support space; and community facility and/or retail space.
-This site would also provide approximately 292 below-grade accessory parking
+The proposed project would replace the existing Brooklyn Detention Complex with a new detention facility containing approximately 1,190,000 1,120,000 gsf of above-grade floor area, including approximately 1,437 1,150 beds for people in detention; support space; and community facility and/or retail space.
+This site would also provide approximately 292 below-grade accessory parking spaces.
+The community facility and/or retail space would be located along Boerum Place, Atlantic Avenue, and Smith Street.
+Loading functions would be located along State Street and sallyport access would be located on Smith Street and State Street (see Figures S-10 and S-11).
+The maximum zoning height for the purposes of analysis would be allowed a maximum zoning envelope base height of 105 feet facing Atlantic Avenue, Smith Street and State Street, and no

-9 A sallyport is a secured, controlled entryway.
+A sallyport is a secured, controlled entryway.

-10 The Brooklyn Detention Complex is different from the Metropolitan Detention Center, the federal prison located on 29th Street in Brooklyn.
+&lt;sup>11 The Brooklyn Detention Complex is different from the Metropolitan Detention Center, the federal prison located on 29th Street in Brooklyn.

-Bronx Site - 745 East 141st Street Site Plan Figure S-3
+Bronx Site - 745 East 141st Street Site Plan

-Bronx Site - 745 East 141st Street Access/Circulation Plan Figure S-4
+Bronx Site - 745 East 141st Street Access/Circulation Plan

-Bronx Site - 745 East 141st Street Elevation Figure S-5
+Bronx Site - 745 East 141st Street Elevation

-Bronx Site - 745 East 141st Street 3D Massing Figure S-6
+Bronx Site - 745 East 141st Street 3D Massing